Purchases made through links may earn us a small commission, at no extra cost to you.

-Getting There: Some highway buses from Tokyo will make a stop at Oshino Hakkai.
-From Kawaguchiko, you can take the hop-on-hop-off Retro bus.
-If you arrive by car, there are many lots you can pay to park in near Oshino Hakkai.
+- If you arrive by car, there are many private lots you can pay to park in nearby.

-Hours and Fees: There is no fee to view the ponds but there is an admission fee of ¥300 for Hannoki Bayashi Shiryokan.
+Hours and Fees: There is no fee to view the ponds or visit Oshino Hakkai Village, but there is an admission fee of ¥300 for Hannoki Bayashi Shiryokan.
 The museum is open every day from 9:00 am- 5:00 pm.